Trump not briefed because Russia bounty reports uncorroborated, White House says

 The Republican president has faced a barrage of criticism after New York Times reports that a Russian military intelligence unit had offered bounties for U.S. and allied soldiers and that Trump received a written briefing on the matter in February.

-After Trump initially said he was not briefed on the matter, the White House said Trump was not “personally” briefed but did not address whether he had received a written report or read it, and why he had not responded more aggressively if so.
+After Trump initially said he was not briefed on the matter, the White House earlier this week said Trump was not “personally” briefed but did not address whether he had received a written report or read it, and why he had not responded more aggressively if so.

-O’Brien told reporters later that Trump has now been briefed on the Russian bounty reports.
+O’Brien told reporters on Wednesday that Trump has now been briefed on the Russian bounty reports.

 Democrats on Tuesday called on Trump to consider imposing new economic sanctions on Russia if the information was confirmed.